Understanding the Hierarchy of Controls

 Time to Apply the Hierarchy

-So now you know something about the ‘’.
+So now you know something about the ‘hierarchy of controls’.
 Each layer has its own intricacies and nuances that can only be learned by training and experience.
-With a documented in hand, you can begin to apply the hierarchy to control the risks.
+With a documented risk assessment in hand, you can begin to apply the hierarchy to control the risks.
 Don’t forget to iterate the assessment post-control to document the degree of risk reduction achieved.
 You may create new hazards when control measures are applied, and you may need to add additional control measures to achieve effective risk reduction.

 The documents referenced below should give you a good start in understanding some of these challenges.